CycloneDX/sbom-utility/README.md

 - [https://github.com/CycloneDX/sbom-utility/releases](https://github.com/CycloneDX/sbom-utility/releases)

-The archive will contain the following files:
+The source archive will contain the following files under the root directory:

 - `sbom-utility` - binary executable.
 This is all most need for non-customized configurations.
+- `LICENSE` - the software license for the utility (i.e. Apache 2)
+- `sbom-utility-<version>.sbom.json` - a simple Software Bill-of-Materials (SBOM) for the utility
+- `custom.json` *(experimental)* - custom validation configuration file

+The archive will contain the following files under the `resources/config` directory:

 - `config.json` *(optional)* - copy of the default schema configuration file for optional customization (to be passed on the command line)
 - `license.json` *(optional)* - copy of the default license policy configuration file for optional customization (to be passed on the command line)
-- `custom.json` *(experimental)* - custom validation configuration file
-- `LICENSE` - the software license for the utility (i.e. Apache 2)
-- `sbom-utility-<version>.sbom.json` - a simple Software Bill-of-Materials (SBOM) for the utility

 ---